didorg/ms_technology_1/README.md

   https://github.com/openzipkin/zipkin
 - **Secure microservices** (PENDING)
   - **Spring Basic Authentication** Securing Cloud Config Server (OK)
-  - **Encrypt** the sensitive values using Postman(Basic Auth and the value to encrypt), you need the key in the cloud-config-server
+  - **Encrypt** the sensitive values using Postman(Basic Auth and the value to encrypt), you need the key in the cloud-config-server  (OK)
     - disable CSRF in cloud-config-server to /encrypt & /decrypt
     - https://github.com/spring-cloud/spring-cloud-config/issues/934#issuecomment-398740472